unrelentingfox/google-machine-learning-notes/README.md

 * Verify that the data meets these expectations (or that you can explain why it doesn't).
 * Double-check that the training data agrees with other sources (for example, dashboards).

+## Feature Crosses
+**Feature Cross** - a synthetic feature that encodes nonlinearity in the feature space by multiplying two or more input features together.
+(The term cross comes from cross product.)

+There are many different kinds of Feature Crosses:
+* [A X B]: a feature cross formed by multiplying the values of two features.
+* [A x B x C x D x E]: a feature cross formed by multiplying the values of five features.
+* [A x A]: a feature cross formed by squaring a single feature.

+#### Crossing One-Hot Vectors
+Suppose we have two features: country and language.
+A one-hot encoding of each generates vectors with binary features that can be interpreted as country=USA, country=France or language=English, language=Spanish.
+Then, if you do a feature cross of these one-hot encodings, you get binary features that can be interpreted as logical conjunctions, such as:

+`country:usa AND language:spanish`

+Two 5 element one-hot vectors crossed would give you one 25 element one-hot vector for all the possible combinations of the two one-hot vector values.

+**By doing this we end up with vastly more predictive ability than either feature on its own.** For example, if a dog cries (happily) at 5:00 pm when the owner returns from work will likely be a great positive predictor of owner satisfaction.
+Crying (miserably, perhaps) at 3:00 am when the owner was sleeping soundly will likely be a strong negative predictor of owner satisfaction.

+## Regularization: Simplicity
+Often times when we are training data we run into the problem of overfitting.
+In order to solve this problem we instead of simply aiming to minimize loss (empirical risk minimization):

+`minimize(Loss(Data|Model))`

+we'll now minimize loss+complexity (**Structural Risk Minimization**)

+`minimize(Loss(Data|Model) + complexity(Model))`

+Our training optimization algorithm is now a function of two terms: the loss term, which measures how well the model fits the data, and the regularization term, which measures model complexity.

+We have two approaches to defining **model complexity**:
+* function of all the weights of all of the features in the model
+* function of the total number of features with nonzero weights

+**L2 regularization** - formula, which defines the regularization term as the sum of the squares of all the feature weights.
+In this formula, <ins>weights close to zero have little effect on model complexity</ins>, while outlier weights can have a huge impact.

+### Lambda
+Model developers tune the overall impact of the regularization term by multiplying its value by a scalar known as lambda (also called the regularization rate).
+That is, model developers aim to do the following:

+`minimize(Loss(Data|Model) +  λ*complexity(Model))`

+Performing L2 regularization has the following effect on a model

+* Encourages weight values toward 0 (but not exactly 0)
+* Encourages the mean of the weights toward 0, with a normal (bell-shaped or Gaussian) distribution.

+Increasing the lambda value strengthens the regularization effect.
+For example, the histogram of weights for a high value of lambda might look as shown in Figure 2.

+When choosing a lambda value, the goal is to strike the right balance between simplicity and training-data fit:
+* **If your lambda value is too high** - your model will be simple, but you run the risk of underfitting your data.
+Your model won't learn enough about the training data to make useful predictions.
+* **If your lambda value is too low** - your model will be more complex, and you run the risk of overfitting your data.
+Your model will learn too much about the particularities of the training data, and won't be able to generalize to new data.